 They - my agents, who were then Pat Kavanagh and Rosemary Canter at PFD - had separately submitted two of my books to publishers.
 One was a work of historical fiction set during the French Revolution and called The Time of Terror.
-It was set mainly in Paris in 1793 and featured the English pioneer feminist Mary Wollstonecraft, her American lover Gilbert Imlay, who was basically a spy and a scoundrel but was a writer, too, so well, take him or leave him - unfortunately Mary took him - and the - oh, what am I going to call him - philosopher, revolutionary, writer, designer of bridges and corsets - Thomas Paine.
+It was set mainly in Paris in 1793 and featured the English pioneer feminist Mary Wollstonecraft, her American lover Gilbert Imlay, who was basically a spy and a scoundrel and the philosopher, revolutionary and writer, Thomas Paine.

 The other was a children's novel called Mermaids Can't Run, based on the back story of one of the characters in an adult novel of mine that Bloomsbury had just published called The Used Women's Book Club.